Chrétien de Troyes

 (One can also remain too silent

 This may be an invitation to question why Chrétien reveals so little about Alexander and St Paul, for example, and why he came up with such lavish praise for Count Philip.
-Keeping a proper balance or measure was regarded as a virtue in the Middle Ages, and the poet would have violated this ideal if the ambiguities were not an important part of his rhetoric.
+Keeping a proper balance or measure was a high virtue in the Middle Ages, and the poet would have violated this ideal if the ambiguities were not an important part of his rhetoric.
 Could it be that he wanted his listeners to accuse him of excessiveness and ambiguities in the prologue – to which he could reply with the above second jeu de mots to enhance the mystery?
-He also uses a modern form of suspense like Hitchcock by not revealing Perceval's name until very late in the poem, when he has to guess it himself after he had seen the grail and failed to ask the right question.
+He also uses a modern form of suspense like Hitchcock by not revealing Perceval's name until very late in the poem, when he has to guess it after he saw the grail and failed to ask the right question.
 In this sense, this may be the first interactive poem in history because we are challenged to interpret the ambiguities from the context.
-But so far, only our scholars have complied – but did they recognize the right context?
+But so far, only our scholars have complied – but is it the right context?

 Manuscript A (used by Hilka) has lines 63 and 64 in order: